krmcbride/workmux/README.md

 #### Options

+- `--gone`: Remove worktrees whose upstream remote branch has been deleted (e.g., after a PR is merged on GitHub).
+Automatically runs `git fetch --prune` first.
 - `--force`, `-f`: Skip confirmation prompt and ignore uncommitted changes
 - `--keep-branch`, `-k`: Remove only the worktree and tmux window while keeping the local branch